LMT-Team/Blazor-Utils/README.md

 @using BlazorUtils.Interfaces.EventArgs
 ```

-<p>This will help you call my API faster, without calling DomUtil over and over again.</p>
+<p>This will help you call my API faster, without calling DomUtil, Cookies over and over again.</p>